inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 ```

 **Why These Personas?**
-- **Content Creator**: Focuses on actionable feedback and quick insights
+- **Content Creator**: Focuses on actionable feedback and quick insights.
-- **Brand Manager**: Requires quantitative metrics and risk detection
+- **Brand Manager**: Requires quantitative metrics and risk detection. *plan to implement this feature.
-- **Academic Researcher**: Needs deep thematic analysis and nuanced understanding
+- **Academic Researcher**: Needs deep thematic analysis and nuanced understanding.

-These personas ensure test questions cover diverse query types and complexity levels that real users would ask.
+These personas ensure test questions cover diverse query types and complexity levels that **my target audience** would ask.

 ---

 #### Step 3: Query Distribution Strategy

 **Single-Hop Query Approach:**
-We chose **single-hop queries exclusively** because our dataset is relatively small (88 documents):
+Chosen **single-hop queries exclusively** because the dataset is relatively small (88 documents).
+At this stage, I wanted to test retrieval precision on direct queries, not reasoning complexity:

 ```python
 from ragas.testset.synthesizers import default_query_distribution, SingleHopSpecificQuerySynthesizer